LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D1-Intro.md

 Schedule a time and place for each type of team meeting.

-- Synchronous work sessions (4 hours per week minumum).
+1. Synchronous work sessions (4 hours per week minumum).

-  - Options are:
+   Options are:

    - Class time if your team is an on-campus team.

    - Working in person or sychrnously via Discord for online teams.

-  - Start each work session with a "stand up" meeting.
+​	Start each work session with a "stand up" meeting.

-- Sprint planning meetings (1 to 2 hours).
+2. Sprint planning meetings (1 to 2 hours).

-- End of sprint metings
+3. End of sprint metings

    - Product review with client (1 to 3 hours).

    - Team retrospective meeting (1 hour).

-- **Report meeting plans to your instructor.**
+- A helpful tool for scheduling meetings is [Doodle](https://doodle.com/en/).

 ##  Report Progress